Reading Time: 4 Minutes 12 Seconds

 At point 10 there is a nice view of the lake through the swamp and four tiny old and cute holiday houses made with huge barrels stand by.

-Continue following the green marked path, which then connects to the blue one.
-Reach the view point at the tiny dock (point 12) for a great view of the lake and of Bezděz castle in the background.
 Then, either dismount and push the bike up for around 20 m to follow the green and blue marked trail on the ridge of the hill or take a detour by going back to the parking area to cycle on the road (check the map yourself for this second option and re-route accordingly).

 Note: the section between points 13 and 14 is a passage carved in sandstone that slopes slightly downhill and it is narrow enough to let pass either a bike or a pedestrian.